 The board has delegated certain of its responsibilities to two standing committees which meet regularly and have specific roles and responsibilities as defined by the board.
 These committees are made up solely of non-management directors, a majority of whom are independent of management as determined under applicable securities legislation.
-The Audit Committee is composed of two independent directors and a third director who is related only as a director of a subsidiary.
-This third director is not standing for re-election and will be placed on the Audit Committee by an independent director.
-The Corporate Governance and Compensation Committee is composed entirely of independent directors.
+Both the Audit Committee and the Corporate Governance and Compensation Committee are composed entirely of independent directors.